jojoelfe/deco_lace_template_matching_manuscript/comments/manuscript_220414_ng.md

 detected targets in the top circle-circle intersection due to radiation damage from previous exposures.

-![Figure 4: Template matching in lamella imaged using the DeCo-Lace approach at eucentric focus (A) Montage of Lamella\_\\textrm{EUC} 1 overlaid with matches according to their montage coordinates (B) Side view of matches in the lamella, such that the direction of the electron
+![Figure 4: Template matching in lamella imaged using the DeCo-LACE approach at eucentric focus (A) Montage of Lamella\_\\textrm{EUC} 1 overlaid with matches according to their montage coordinates (B) Side view of matches in the lamella, such that the direction of the electron